 2. Emotional Blackmail

 Is blackmailing illegal if used for psychological manipulation?
 Yes.
-This term is also referred to as emotional blackmail.
+This is referred to as emotional blackmail.
 It often involves threatening to withdraw love, support, or affection if the victim does not comply with the blackmailer’s demands.
-Additionally this can also involve threatening to:
+Additionally, this can also involve threatening to:

 - Reveal embarrassing or damaging information